 That hasn’t always been the subtext.
 In the 1962 film The 300 Spartans, the conflict was political, not religious: capitalism versus communism.
 But the way the battle comes to have this meaning is much the same:

 1. The Spartans lost.
-Take heed, all you self-proclaimed ‘Spartans’.
-(Incidentally, there have been at least six battles of Thermopylae over the millennia, the last one in World War II.
+Take heed, all self-proclaimed ‘Spartans’.
+(Incidentally, there have been several battles of Thermopylae over the millennia, the last one in World War II.
 The pass has never been defended successfully.
 See Londey 2013 for full details.)

 2. The Spartans didn’t stand alone.
-They were a minority of the southern forces -- only about 5% of the force initially stationed there, less than 15% of the force that remained and died.
+They were a minority of the southern forces — only about 5% of the force initially stationed there, less than 15% of the force that remained and died.
 Besides the Spartans there were 700 Thespiaean troops, 400 Thebans, and several hundred Laconian perioikoi and helots; one source reports that there were 700 perioikoi.
-(Laconia was the region that had Sparta as its capital; perioikoi were residents without citizen rights; ‘helots’ were an ethnic group that served as a slave caste.)
+(Laconia was the region that had Sparta as its capital; perioikoi were residents without citizen rights; ‘helots’ were an enslaved ethnic group.)

 3. It wasn’t a racial conflict.
-Many northern Greek states fought on the invading side, from Thessaly and Thrace.
-Herodotus reports that there were 300,000 Greeks in Xerxes’ army.
-That’s certainly an exaggeration -- Xerxes’ entire army probably didn’t have that many soldiers.
-But we can be certain that at Thermopylae, there were more Greeks fighting for Xerxes than for ‘Greece’.
-There’s an excellent chance that the Spartans were slain by Greek forces.
+There were more Greeks fighting for Xerxes at the battle than against him.
+Herodotus reports a figure of 300,000 Greeks in Xerxes’ army.
+That’s certainly an exaggeration — Xerxes’ entire army probably didn’t have that many soldiers — but we can be certain that it was still more than the 11,000 or so southerners defending the pass.
+There’s an excellent chance that the defenders were slain by Greeks.
 This was a north-south conflict as much as a west-east conflict.

 It wasn’t a conflict of political systems either.
 Yes, Persia was ruled by a single king, while the Greek world was a cluster of city-states, but Persian subjects typically enjoyed greater freedoms and economic benefits than people in Greece did.
 (Go ask one of the Spartans’ helots how much Greek ‘freedom’ is worth.)